elefthk/elefthk.github.io/_posts/2017-07-20-bash-cheat.md

 <figure><img src="/images/bash-logo-25.png" alt="bash_logo" style="width: 100px;"/></figure>
 This is not the type of cheat sheet that contains the basics of shell programming or tables of commands and good practices.
 For these purposes I recommend [1](http://johnstowers.co.nz/pages/bash-cheat-sheet.html), [2](https://learncodethehardway.org/unix/bash_cheat_sheet.pdf) and [3](https://gist.github.com/LeCoupa/122b12050f5fb267e75f).
 Instead, here I have gathered some more complex commands that I have found useful working in the field of computer vision and machine learning.
-By making the commands more specific I don't mean to narrow their options but to give a fast insight into what the command can do.
-For quick access to their actual manuals follow the respective links.
+By making the commands more specific I don't mean to narrow their options but to quickly give an insight into what the command can do.
+Follow the respective links for access to their actual manuals.

 <font size="2">
 <style>